TedTschopp/tschopp.net/_posts/Drafts/2018-09-04-Rules-for-Firearms-in-MCC-DCC.md

 ### Firearms Are Fast

-Using a firearm gives a +1 Die bump for initiative.
+Using a firearm gives a +1 Die for initiative.
 This represents how quickly a gun can be fired.

 ### Aiming

 As an action, the shooter may take time to aim.
 This will increase the attack roll by 1 Die on the dice chain and hits will increase the damage by an additional die (1d8 becomes 2d8).
 A character may aim round after round, but the bonuses do not accumulate.

-### Surprise attacks
+### Surprise Attacks

 Firearm attacks during a surprise round, or the target is otherwise unaware of the attack, will increase the chance of a critical hit by +2.
 This bonus is in addition to bonuses from Aiming.
 Automatic weapons do not get this bonus.